karim985/Fintechallenge6/Fintechallenge6/README.md

 ## Usage

-*Press the play button on Jupyter lab notebook, and you will be to see all data and graphs associated with the analysis
+*Press the play button on Jupyter lab notebook, and you will be able to see all data and graphs associated with the analysis

 ![Jupyetr lab dashboard screen shot.](Images/jupyter.png)